 Why Traders Blow Funded Accounts When They Add Size (And How to Scale Without Breaking the Rules)

 You did the hard part.
 You followed the rules, kept your risk in check, and earned access to funding in the simulated environment.
 Then, a few weeks in, you decided to add size.
 One trade that should have been a normal loss turned into the loss that ended the account.
+Scaling up multiplies both results and mistakes, which is why the CFTC warns leveraged losses can exceed margin and FINRA cautions against overtrading as size grows.

 If that sounds familiar, you are not alone, and it is not because you forgot how to trade.
 The skill that got you funded is rarely the skill that breaks the account.
 Sizing up is its own discipline, and most traders never practice it on purpose.